October 24, 2019

 As a result of political uncertainty and long-standing regional tensions, certain parts of Egypt are deemed to be unsafe for British nationals by the Foreign and Commonwealth Office (FCO).

 Cairo, Giza and many other popular tourist resorts remain open, with business as normal, including the Red Sea resort area of Hurghada.
 Other destinations, including Luxor, Qina, Aswan, Abu Simbel and the Valley of the Kings, are also open to tourism.

-Ultimately, for these areas that the FCO does not advise against travelling to, the decision to go or not is yours – no one can give an absolute guarantee of safety in Egypt, so you must weigh up whether or not the threat of something happening is enough to put you off.
+Ultimately, for these areas that the FCO does not advise against travelling to, the decision to go or not is yours and yours alone – no one can give an absolute guarantee of safety in Egypt (which is the same for many countries around the world).

 Bear in mind, however, that unless the FCO changes its advice to “avoid all but essential travel or avoid all travel” to the area you are visiting, it is unlikely you will be able to cancel your booking without losing money.

 If you cancel your trip you may lose money if the travel company you have booked with is not offering free cancellations on its arrangements.
 Independent travellers with future bookings should contact their airline and hotel companies to discuss options open to them.

-You should also consult your travel insurance company to ensure that your policy is still valid and you are aware of the cover you have extended to you for travel disruption, for example.
+You may wish to consult your travel insurance company to ensure that your policy is still valid.

 If you decide to go to areas the FCO advises against visiting, any travel insurance cover you have will no longer be valid (unless you have taken out very specific insurance).